martenole/PDP-oncall-instructions/README.md

 - CERN numbers can be reached via +41-2276-(5 digits)

 ## Booking oncall shifts
 Oncall shifts are always booked for a period of 7 consecutive days and thus include one weekend.
 In order to avoid having to handover and coordinate with the next oncall on a Sunday, shifts are always booked from Tuesday (starting at 12.01am) until Monday (ending at 11.59pm).
-Shifts can be booked at SAMS: <https://alice-glance.cern.ch/alice/sams/shift/booking?start_date=2021-07-01&end_date=2021-07-31&subsystem%5B%5D=41&view=shift>.
+Shifts can be booked via SAMS: <https://alice-glance.cern.ch/alice/sams/shift/booking?start_date=2021-07-01&end_date=2021-07-31&subsystem%5B%5D=41&view=shift>.
 In order to book a shift you need to have the permission in SAMS.
 Permission can be given to you by the SRCs, please contact David or Ole.

 > *If you coordinate with a collegue and split the oncall shift block of 7 days among each other it is also fine, as long as always the full 7 days are booked.*